preetsanjam/Web_Development/JavaScript/notes.md

 "string", "number", "boolean", "object", "function", "undefined", "symbol", and "bigint".
 - The concat() method is used to combine/merge two or more strings.
 It does not change the existing string, but returns a new string.
 - **Garbage collection** is the process by which a programming language (like JavaScript, Java or Python) automatically frees up memory that is no longer being used by the program.
-    If there are two references, `x` and `y`, pointing to the same object in memory, and you set `x = null`, the object will not be removed from memory as long as `y` still references it.
+    - If there are two references, `x` and `y`, pointing to the same object in memory, and you set `x = null`, the object will not be removed from memory as long as `y` still references it.
 In most programming languages with garbage collection (like JavaScript or Java), an object is only eligible for garbage collection when no references to it remain.
 Since `y` still points to the object, it stays in memory.
+- The **scope** refers to the availability of functions and variables in particular parts of the code.
+In JavaScript, we have three types of scope: block, function and global scope.
+- The scope defines the visibility and accessibility of a variable.
+- **Global scope** refers to any variable declared outside of a function that can be accessed anywhere in the program.
+It can be defined using any of the three keywords: `let`, `const` and `var`.
+- In JavaScript, global variables can be changed by any part of the code.
+Using global variables causes very tight coupling of the code.
+It adds risks of data type and reference errors if you overwrite values at the wrong time.